Home Compare LATO-B.ST vs LHX

 Investment AB Latour (publ) vs L3Harris Technologies: Which Stock Looks Stronger in 2026?

-L3Harris Technologies holds the cleaner structural position, with the lead spread across growth and stability.
-Investment AB Latour (publ) does not offset that deficit through any equally strong structural edge elsewhere.
+L3Harris Technologies holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Investment AB Latour (publ) still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (LATO-B.ST: STOXX 600, LHX: S&P 500).